What is the TFCC?

 If I do have a TFCC injury, how is it treated?

-TFCC problems are quite diverse in nature and therefore there are lots of options.
-The majority are treatable without surgery.
-A few people need keyhole surgery to either confirm or treat the problem and a very small minority need a bigger procedure for more serious injuries.
+TFCC problems are quite diverse in nature and therefore there are lots of options for treatment.
+The majority of which are treatable without surgery.
+A few people need keyhole surgery to either confirm or treat the problem.
+In a very small minority of cases a hand surgeon may recommend a larger procedure in order to successfully treat more serious injuries.